polinchw/terraform/readme.md

     -var ssh_key="$SSH_KEY"
 ```

-# Lets see what we deployed
+# Let's see what we deployed

 ```
 # grab our AKS config